magento/knowledge-base/src/troubleshooting/general/coupon-code-used-more-than-once-adobe-commerce.md

 <ins>Expected result</ins>:

 The coupon can only be used once.
+A message displays: The coupon code "COUPON_NAME" is not valid

 <ins>Actual result</ins>: